mthyuu/Java/README.md

 - For each guess, there will be a certain # of Dogs and Cats
 - Dogs represent letters that are in the word and in the proper spot, while cats are merely letters in the word, but out of place
 - Once completed the first time around, the answer can be changed for another round if the users wish to do so
+- This assignment is very heavily tweaked by me, and the original is much more barebones, with less replayability and ease of use

 ## Assignment 7
 - This assignment uses a 1001 line csv sheet to maintain grades for various quizzes and exam scores of 1001 students